hapax/hapax.github.io/research.md

 ### Research

-I work on string theory and quantum gravity, with particular interest in black holes and the AdS/CFT correspondence.
+I work on string theory and quantum gravity, with a particular focus on the AdS/CFT correspondence.
 At the moment, I'm thinking about various aspects of *boundary CFTs* and their holographic duals.
-See the summaries below for more.
+See the lay and technical summaries below for more.

 #### Lay summary

+To do!

 #### Technical summary

+To do!

 #### Papers and presentations